samrushing/lljit/README.rst

 Motivation
 ----------

-A much more complete interface to llvm exists, called llvm-py.
+A much more complete interface to llvm exists, called llvm-py_.
 However, at the time of this writing (LLVM 3.0) the LLVM API has changed enough that updating llvm-py is a non-trivial project.